Since 2001, Mary Ann has been educating adults, children, families and professionals in and around her community about what matters.

 Foundations in Contemplative Care, New York Zen Center for Contemplative Care, NYC 2016

-Candidate for Master's in Theology & Ministry, Boston College School of Theology & Ministry, currently.
+Candidate for Master's of Divinity, Boston College, School of Theology & Ministry, Boston MA 2020

 My story, so far, is the story of one individual, although in a way it's not unique.
 I say this because I believe my story is also your story.
 The story of a person who wants to be happy, healthy, comfortable, seen and heard, loving and loved.
 This timeless, universal wish is our birthright.
 Like everyone else, I'm a person who deserves all this and more, not the least of which is to be comfortable in my own skin.